-This Healthy Cobb Salad for one consists of crisp romaine lettuce and delicious toppings of egg, avocado, tomato, chicken, onion, bacon and blue cheese.
+This Healthy Cobb Salad for one consists of peppery arugula and delicious toppings of egg, avocado, tomato, chicken, onion, bacon and blue cheese.
 It’s easy to prepare, gluten-free, and perfect for any low carb keto diet.

 This healthy Cobb Salad is a low carb dieter’s dream.
 It’s what all low calorie salads wish they could be.
 And we can see why.
 What other salad is loaded with all the things low calorie dieters feel guilty about eating and secretly long to have?
 This is a complete meal rather than a light lunch, and one of my husband’s favorites!
 It’s a big salad for one person.